 Arizona Insurance Bad Faith Law

-The Arizona Unfair Claim Settlement Practices Act was intended to give the state Department of Insurance guidelines for determining whether an insurer’s procedures and practices occur with such frequency as to indicate an unacceptable general business practice.
+The Arizona Unfair Claim Settlement Practices Act was intended to give the state Department of Insurance, headquartered in Phoenix, Arizona, guidelines for determining whether an insurer’s procedures and practices occur with such frequency as to indicate an unacceptable general business practice.
 This statute does not allow an individual to bring a lawsuit based solely on its provisions.

-However, a private insured can bring an action under the state’s tort law.
-Under Arizona tort law relating to disability claims, the core of the duty of good faith and fair dealing is that the insurer must act reasonably towards its insured, giving equal consideration in all matters to the insured’s interest.
+However, dentists and physicians can bring an action under the state’s tort law.
+Under Arizona insurance law relating to disability claims, the core of the duty of good faith and fair dealing is that the insurer must act reasonably towards its insured, giving equal consideration in all matters to the insured’s interest.

 The Statute: A.R.S. §20-461.
 Unfair claim settlement practices.

 The Rules: An insurance company’s duties include the following:

 - To act reasonably in handling the claim.

 - To not misrepresent facts of policy provisions to avoid paying benefits.

 - To not impose requirements on the insured that are not contained in the policy.

 - To treat the policyholder fairly and honestly at all times.